-PHA (WA) and the Professional Historians Australia (PHA) advocate for the engagement of people for history projects whose qualifications and experience meet the National Accreditation Standard established by PHA.
+PHA (WA) and the national PHA advocate for the engagement of people for history projects whose qualifications and experience meet the established National Accreditation Standard.

 Professionally qualified historians bring a broad historical knowledge, strong research skills, an independent outlook and effective writing skills to a history project.
 Trained historians have the skills and experience to identify, collect and interpret research materials, conduct oral histories, research pictorial collections and other media, and produce an engaging and lively end product which locates your story in a wider historical context.